webprogramming260/webprogramming/profile/security/overview/overview.md

 There are a few common exploitation techniques that you should be aware of.
 These include the following.

 - **Injection**: When an application interacts with a database on the backend, a programmer will often take user input and concatenate it directly into a search query.
-This allows a hacker can use a specially crafted query to make the database reveal hidden information or even delete the database.
+This allows a hacker to use a specially crafted query to make the database reveal hidden information or even delete the database.

 - **Cross-Site Scripting (XSS)**: A category of attacks where an attacker can make malicious code execute on a different user's browser.
 If successful, an attacker can turn a website that a user trusts, into one that can steal passwords and hijack a user's account.